Climbing Mount Kilimanjaro is not considered difficult.

-The trek up Kilimanjaro is probably the most popular high altitude trek in the world.
+Kilimanjaro is probably the most popular high altitude trek in the world and the reason for its popularity is obvious:

 It is the highest mountain in the world that you can simply walk up.
-You need no ropes, no special climbing equipment, no previous experience.
+It is a hiking peak.
+You need no ropes, no special climbing equipment, no previous climbing experience.

 (Here you can get an overview of what it takes to climb Mount Kilimanjaro.)

-On this page I want to talk a bit more about the experience aspect.
+On this page I want to talk a bit more about the difficulty and experience aspects.

 Everybody says that you need no experience to climb Kilimanjaro.